Build Instructions

 If your environment does not offer an automated constructor logic that

-is invoked by the compiler attribute __attribute__((constructor))
+is invoked by the compiler attribute __attribute__((constructor)) you

-must add the appropriate handling to visibility.h
+must add the appropriate handling to visibility.h by adding

-macro.
+an appropriate LC_CONSTRUCTOR macro.
 It could be as easy as making

-just defining the symbol (see how this macro is defined for
+LC_CONSTRUCTOR just defining the symbol (see how this macro is defined for

 An example on the approach is given with the Linux kernel support found

-in the directory linux_kernel
+in the directory linux_kernel.